Why California Wage & Hour Laws Drive Employment Lawyer Demand

 The Bottom Line on Market Demand

 California's employment law market shows no signs of slowing down.
 The state continues to pass employee-friendly legislation, create new compliance requirements, and maintain aggressive enforcement.
-For lawyers willing to develop California-specific expertise, it's one of the most stable and lucrative practice areas available.
+For lawyers willing to develop California-specific expertise, it can be a rewarding and relatively durable practice area, though compensation and stability vary by firm, market, and economic conditions.

 Considering a Move?